Redditor Renders Roommate's Abusive and Unemployed Boyfriend Homeless, Wonders If They Went Too Far

 Redditors agreed that the OP doesn't deserve to go through all of that, so she was declared not the AH.
 Share this post with your loved ones to get their own opinions as well.

 To resolve these conflicts, open and honest communication is vital.
-According to studies in conflict resolution, establishing a dialogue about financial contributions and expectations can alleviate tensions.
+Establishing a dialogue about financial contributions and expectations can alleviate tensions.

 Roommates should consider having a structured conversation to address financial responsibilities and create a mutually agreed-upon plan moving forward, which can help restore equity in the relationship.